tsobotowski/DaVinci-S-Instrument-Servo-Control/README.md

 # DaVinci-S-Instrument-Servo-Control
-Some simple Arduino code and STLs to help reanimate instruments from DaVinci SI surgical systems
+Some simple Arduino code and STLs to interface with instruments from DaVinci SI surgical systems

 Required Hardware:
 - DaVinci S Large Suturecut Needle Driver